BlenderistDev/mqttClient/README.md

   - unit of measurement: seconds
   - validation: required, integer, more than 0

+#### ShellSubscriber
+*Only pure installation*

+**No root user**

+Module executes shell command, triggered by message to specified topic.
+Message should be empty or contain a valid JSON key-value object with labels to replace.
+You can use labels in your commands with syntax `{{label_name}}`

+It can be usefull for block or unblock your computer, luanch programs or set volume level.
+###### Config:
+- `topic` trigger topic
+  - validation: required
+- `command` shell command to execute
+  - validation: required

 ### Storages
 The module allows you to view mqtt messages stored in the storage.
 ###### Config: